Ahmed-Nadeem-Malik/WordSearch/README.md

 ---

 ### V1
 At each index we search left and down if we have a first character match.
+First version made before i realised a better solution

 ---